SES-5

-SES-5 (also known as Astra 4B and Sirius 5) is a commercial geostationary communication satellite operated by SES S.A.
-It was launched on 9 July 2012.
+SES-5 (also known as Astra 4B and Sirius 5) is a commercial geostationary communication satellite operated by SES It was launched on 9 July 2012.
 The launch was arranged by International Launch Services (ILS).

 History

 In October 2008, SES Sirius AB of Sweden (then 90% owned by SES and prior to 2003 called Nordic Satellite AB) ordered the Sirius 5 satellite from Space Systems/Loral.
 Following full acquisition by SES in 2010, SES Sirius was renamed SES Astra (a subsidiary of SES) and the satellite renamed Astra 4B.
 In 2011, SES Astra was merged back into SES and the satellite renamed SES-5.

 Satellite description

 It was constructed by Space Systems/Loral, and is based on the SSL 1300 satellite bus.
 It carries 24 C-band and 36 Ku-band transponders.
 It covers Atlantic Ocean, Sub-Saharan Africa, North Africa, Europe, Middle East.

 EGNOSS payload

 SES 5 is also carrying a hosted payload L-band navigation terminal for the executive commission of the 27-nation European Union.
 The terminal operated as part of the European Geostationary Navigation Overlay Service (EGNOS) system, which provides verification of Global Positioning System (GPS) navigation signals through the use of satellites in geostationary orbit.